inspire-helsinki-2019/challenge/docs/schonenBlauenDonau.md

 ---
 layout: "challengedetail"
-title: Inspire Helsinki 2019 Data Challenge - By the Beautiful Blue Danube"
+title: "By the Beautiful Blue Danube - Inspire Helsinki 2019 Data Challenge"
 page: "schonenBlauenDonau"
 jumbotronImage: "aerial-shot-building-business-2226458.jpg"
 ---
-## Challenge partners
-AELER (Roman Heimgartner), WeTransform (Thorsten Reitz)

 ## Background & context
 - The challenge is about exploring the efficiency of intermodal transport in Europe.